Hagfish: Eye

 The hagfish eye lacks a lens, extraocular muscles, and the three motor cranial nerves (III, IV, and VI) found in more complex vertebrates, which is significant to the study of the evolution of more complex eyes.
 A parietal eye is also absent in extant hagfish.
 Hagfish eyespots, when present, can detect light, but as far as it is known, none can resolve detailed images.
 In Myxine and Neomyxine, the eyes are partly covered by the trunk musculature.
-Paleontological evidence suggests, however, that the hagfish eye is not plesiomorphic but rather degenerative, as fossils from the Carboniferous have revealed hagfish-like vertebrates with complex eyes.
-This would suggest that ancestrally Myxini possessed complex eyes.
+Paleontological evidence suggests that the hagfish eye is not plesiomorphic but rather degenerative, as fossils from the Carboniferous have revealed hagfish-like vertebrates with complex eyes.
+This would suggest that ancestral Myxini species possessed complex eyes.

 Cardiac function, circulation, and fluid balance

 Hagfish are known to have one of the lowest blood pressures among the vertebrates.
-One of the most primitive types of fluid balance found in animals is among these creatures; whenever a rise in extracellular fluid occurs, the blood pressure rises and this, in turn, is sensed by the kidney, which excretes excess fluid.
-They also have the highest blood volume to body mass of any chordate, with 17 ml of blood per 100 g of mass.
+One of the most primitive types of fluid balance found in animals is among these creatures; when a rise in extracellular fluid occurs, the blood pressure rises and this is sensed by the kidney, which then excretes excess fluid.
+They also have the highest blood volume to body mass of any chordate, with 17 mL of blood per 100 g of mass.

 The hagfish circulatory system has been of considerable interest to evolutionary biologists and present day readers of physiology.
 Some observers first believed that the hagfish heart was not innervated (as the hearts of jawed vertebrates are), but further investigation revealed that the hagfish does have a true innervated heart.
 The hagfish circulatory system also includes multiple accessory pumps throughout the body, which are considered auxiliary "hearts".

 Hagfish are the only known vertebrates with osmoregulation isosmotic to their external environment.
-Their renal function remains poorly described.
-There is a hypothesis that they excrete ions in bile salts.
+The nature of their blood plasma is more similar to marine invertebrates than vertebrates.
+Their renal function remains poorly described, while there is a hypothesis that they excrete ions in bile salts.